 (4) Cross-Access.
-All non-residential, multi-family and mixed-use projects shall be designed to allow for vehicular cross access to adjacent non-residential, multi-family, mixed-use properties, public rights-of-way and streets.
+Within the A1A Access Management Overlay District, Aall non-residential, multi-family and mixed-use projects shall be designed to allow for vehicular cross access to adjacent non-residential, multi-family, and mixed-use properties, public rights-of-way and streets.
 Where there are stub-outs on adjoining properties, the site under review shall complete the physical connection with the cross-access, drive aisle or parking area of the adjacent property.
 Where a vacant lot/tract of land with a Commercial, Industrial, High Density Residential or Multi-use FLUM designation is adjacent to the site under review, the cross access stub-out shall be constructed to the property boundary with the initial site development or appropriate phase of the project as determined by the Development Review Committee.
+It shall be the responsibility of the applicant to grant a cross-access easement in a format acceptable to Nassau County allowing for vehicular and pedestrian cross-access in perpetuity.